 Taiwan is famous for its night markets which offer lots of Street Food options from Taiwan and it’s nearby Asian Countries.
 I actually found it ok being Vegetarian in Taiwan as in all Cities I visited – Taipei, Hualien, Kaohsiung I found Vegetarian Restaurants or options after some googling, however the Night Markets in Taiwan are where I ate most nights because the atmosphere of them is great, they are so unique and one of the best things to do in Taiwan but they are very meat-heavy I won’t lie!

-However after visiting 5 Night Markets over 3 Taiwan Cities I did enjoy some good Vegetarian Food in the Taiwan Night Markets so here is what I ate and what other Vegetarian & Vegan options I saw in the markets so you know what to look for:
+However, after visiting 5 Night Markets over 3 Taiwan Cities I did enjoy some good Vegetarian Food in the Taiwan Night Markets so here is what I ate and what other Vegetarian & Vegan options I saw in the markets so you know what to look for:

-Side Note – Mandarin is spoken in Taiwan and most of the signs are not in English on the stalls, although if they are more ‘touristy’ stalls they will have some English.
+Language in Taiwan: Mandarin is spoken in Taiwan and most of the signs are not in English on the stalls, although if they are more ‘touristy’ stalls they will have some English.
 Either way, for the best experience at a Taiwan Night Market and in Taiwan in general as a Vegetarian or Vegan I would recommend saving this photo below to your phone so you can show people.
 I did this a few times and it really helped as English is limited in many places in Taiwan!

 Corn on the Cob

 You’ll see Corn on the Cob around Taiwan and it’s night markets in particular.
 You may be slightly put off as I was with the pale colour of the corn however it’s a pale yellow because this is not like corn as you know it, it’s fruit corn!